ncsa/MayomicsVC/src/shell/README.md

 fi
 ```

-The filename parsing section parses the filename without the full path and the reason why it does without the full path is because  cutadapt requires the output option, -o, and hence, file name parsing is necessary.
+The filename parsing section parses the filename without the full path and the reason why it does without the full path is because Cutadapt requires the output option, -o, and hence, file name parsing is necessary.
 </details>

 <details>